Cornerstone of the Community for Seven Decades

 Desert Regional Medical Center has deep roots in the greater Palm Springs community.
 The 385-bed acute care hospital is proud of its long-standing tradition of offering advanced care and comprehensive services, including life-saving trauma care, comprehensive stroke services, neurosurgery, cardiac surgery, cancer treatment, and neonatal intensive care services.
 Desert Regional Medical Center also has:

-- Only Level II Trauma Center in Coachella Valley
+- Only Level 1 Trauma Center in the Coachella Valley (highest possible)

-- Only Level III NICU in Coachella Valley
+- Highest Level NICU in the Coachella Valley (Level III)

 - Only Comprehensive Stroke Center in Coachella Valley

 - The Comprehensive Cancer Center at Desert Regional